Discover the importance of maintenance pages for your website: communication, user experience and digital strategy advanced in case of unavailability.

 For visitors, the page should provide an optimistic and professional outlook.
 This may include:

-• Alternative ways to access information (e.g. links to social networks).
+- Alternative ways to access information (e.g., links to social networks).

-• A design pleasant so as not to neglect the aesthetic aspect.
+- A pleasant design so as not to neglect the aesthetic aspect.

 Administrator or Developer Side